AnnieRae1111/Project-1---War-Card-Game/README.md

 I would like to add a function for declaring war, when both players discard the same card.
 This would result in both players putting 1 card face down, and 1 card face up.
 Who ever has the higher face up card wins the "War" and takes all four cards (their 2 cards and the 2 cards of the opponent)
 The game then continues like normal.
+I would also like to bring in actual cards with the use of an API.

 ![alt text](https://i.imgur.com/ih1wVnP.jpg)